 PSYC.2550 Community Psychology

 Surveys the nature and practice of community psychology, including principles of community organization and change as seen in such areas as education, mental health, the workplace, health care, justice system, corrections and social services.
 Students may participate in field research or projects in the community, and classroom work will include discussion of the field experiences of the participants.
 Meets Core Curriculum Essential Learning Outcome for Diversity and Cultural Awareness (DCA).
 3 credits.
-BS

 PSYC.1010 pre-req or co-req

 PSYC.2600 Child and Adolescent Development

 The study of childhood and adolescence.
 The course begins with an overview of major theoretical perspectives, research methods, and ethical issues in human development.
 Based on a chronological approach, the course covers prenatal development and birth, infancy, childhood and adolescence, and the transition to adulthood.
 3 credits.